Huawei-Spark/Backup-Repo/README.md

 Here is the step-by-step process:

-I	Clone, edit, build Spark-Huawei/spark
+1. Clone, edit, build Spark-Huawei/spark

 	Define a SPARK_HOME environment variable on your development machine and clone the project to that location.